Haivision/srt/docs/API.md

 connection is possible.
 The inability to decrypt an incoming transmission can be then reported as a different kind of problem.

-**IMPORTANT**: There is an unobvious behavior when `SRTO_ENFORCEDENCRYPTION` is ыуе ещ TRUE on the caller and ещ FALSE on the listener.
-If peers have a mismatch in the passphrases set, for the listener side the connection will be established and broken right after.
-This is because the listener accepts the connection and considers itself connected, while it doesn't know yet that the caller will reject it.
-The result is a short-lived "spurious" connection report on the listener socket.
-If the application is fast enough to catch it, it will get the socket from `srt_accept`, only to learn soon afterwards that the connection is broken.
-Ideally, the connection should be removed from the listener backlog before the application can be aware of its existence.
-But this depends on how fast the connection is broken, which in turn depends on the network parameters - in particular, whether the `UMSG_SHUTDOWN` message sent by the caller is delivered (which takes one RTT in this case) or missed (from its creation up to the connection timeout, with default 5 seconds).
-It is therefore strongly recommended that you only set this flag to FALSE on the listener when you are able to ensure that it is also set to FALSE on the caller side.

 ---

 | OptName           | Since | Binding | Type            | Units | Default  | Range  |